 Whereas

-Hodson has a freehold interest in that part of the Site coloured beige on the Land Ownership Plan One by virtue of being the registered proprietor with title absolute of the freehold interest in those parts of the Site registered under title numbers K448700 and TT36322 (subject to the transfer of the land shown coloured light blue and cross hatched red on Land Ownership Plan Two pursuant to a transfer dated[ ]/of an even date between 1) Hodson and 2) Hodson CG Two referred to at Recital D7) and TT35024 (subject to the transfer of the land shown coloured orange and numbered 8 on Land Ownership Plan Two pursuant to a transfer dated [ ] /of an even date between 1) Hodson and 2) Hodson CG One referred to at Recital C and subject to the transfer of the land shown coloured light blue and numbered 11 on the Land Ownership Plan Two pursuant to transfer dated [ ]/of an even date between 1) Hodson and 2) Hodson CG Two referred to at Recital D6) and acquiring the:-
+Hodson has a freehold interest in that part of the Site coloured beige on the Land Ownership Plan One by virtue of being the registered proprietor with title absolute of the freehold interest in those parts of the Site registered under title numbers K448700 and TT36322 (subject to the transfer of the land shown coloured light blue and cross hatched red on Land Ownership Plan Two pursuant to a transfer of an even date between 1) Hodson and 2) Hodson CG Two referred to at Recital D.7) and TT35024 (subject to the transfer of the land shown coloured orange and numbered 8 on Land Ownership Plan Two pursuant to a transfer of an even date between 1) Hodson and 2) Hodson CG One referred to at Recital C and subject to the transfer of the land shown coloured light blue and numbered 11 on the Land Ownership Plan Two pursuant to transfer of an even date between 1) Hodson and 2) Hodson CG Two referred to at Recital D.6) and acquiring the:-

-freehold interest in the land coloured yellow hatched red edged in black and numbered 1 & 15 on Land Ownership Plan Two being part of the land registered under title number K720599 at the date of this Deed pursuant to a transfer dated[ ] / of an even date between 1) Hodson CG Two and 2) Hodson.
+freehold interest in the land coloured yellow hatched red edged in black and numbered 1 & 15 on Land Ownership Plan Two being part of the land registered under title number K720599 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) Hodson.

-freehold interest in the land coloured yellow hatched red and numbered 14 on Land Ownership Plan Two being part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer dated[ ] /of an even date between 1) Hodson CG Two and 2) Hodson.
+freehold interest in the land coloured yellow hatched red and numbered 14 on Land Ownership Plan Two being part of the land registered under title number K111341 at the date of this Deed pursuant to a transfer of an even date between 1) Hodson CG Two and 2) Hodson.

-freehold interest in the land coloured yellow and cross hatched red and numbered 12 on Land Ownership Plan Two being that part of the land registered under title number K42532 at the date of this Deed pursuant to a transfer dated[ ]/of an even date between 1) Pentland Homes and 2) Hodson.
+freehold interest in the land coloured yellow and cross hatched red and numbered 12 on Land Ownership Plan Two being that part of the land registered under title number K42532 at the date of this Deed pursuant to a transfer of an even date between 1) Pentland Homes and 2) Hodson.

-freehold interest in the land coloured red and numbered 7 on the Land Ownership Plan Two being part of the land registered under title number K631376 at the date of this Deed pursuant to a transfer dated[ ] /of an even date between 1) Ward Homes Limited and 2) Hodson.
+freehold interest in the land coloured red and numbered 7 on the Land Ownership Plan Two being part of the land registered under title number K631376 at the date of this Deed pursuant to a transfer of an even date between 1) Ward Homes Limited and 2) Hodson.

-Chilmington Green Developments has a freehold interest in that part of the Site hatched yellow on Land Ownership Plan One by virtue of being the registered proprietor with title absolute of that part of the Site registered under title number K725773 subject to the transfer of the freehold interest in that land shown coloured light blue cross hatched red and numbered 10 on the Land Ownership Plan Two pursuant to a transfer dated [ ] of an even date between 1) Chilmington Green Developments and 2) Hodson CG Two referred to at Recital D8.
+Chilmington Green Developments has a freehold interest in that part of the Site hatched yellow on Land Ownership Plan One by virtue of being the registered proprietor with title absolute of that part of the Site registered under title number K725773 subject to the transfer of the freehold interest in that land shown coloured light blue cross hatched red and numbered 10 on the Land Ownership Plan Two pursuant to a transfer of an even date between 1) Chilmington Green Developments and 2) Hodson CG Two referred to at Recital D.8.

-Hodson CG One has a freehold interest in that part of the Site coloured orange on the Land Ownership Plan One by virtue of acquiring part of that land registered under title number TT35024 as at the date of this Deed being coloured orange and numbered 8 on the Land Ownership Plan Two pursuant to a transfer dated[ ]/of an even date between 1) Hodson and 2) Hodson CG One.
+Hodson CG One has a freehold interest in that part of the Site coloured orange on the Land Ownership Plan One by virtue of acquiring part of that land registered under title number TT35024 as at the date of this Deed being coloured orange and numbered 8 on the Land Ownership Plan Two pursuant to a transfer of an even date between 1) Hodson and 2) Hodson CG One.

 Hodson CG Two has a freehold interest in that part of the Site coloured light blue on Land Ownership Plan One by virtue of:-